 In lymphoma, lymphocytes B or T multiply uncontrollably and fail to die like normal cells eventually would.
 Patients with lymphoma often notice a swelling of their lymph nodes caused by the formation of painless lumps or tumours.
 Lymphoma can also occur in other organs as small amounts of lymph and lymph tissue pass through virtually all organs in the body.

-SingHealth group.
-Patients with human immunodeficiency (HIV) infections or on long-term immunosuppressive drugs have a higher risk of developing lymphoma.
+Patients with human immunodeficiency (HIV) infections or on long-term immunosuppressive drugs also have a higher risk of developing lymphoma.

 Symptoms of lymphoma

-Read on to find out the types of lymphoma and how the disease is diagnosed.
+Read on to learn about the different types of lymphoma cancer and how is the disease diagnosed.